wo-language/wo/justifications.md

 ### Union

-First, there is alse the question of whether the `union` keyword is needed, since these two are equal:
+First, there is also the question of whether the `union` keyword is needed, since these two are equal:

 ```go
 type pos = int | [2]int